SchweizerischeBundesbahnen/mobile-ios-design-swiftui/README.md

 ```
 ## SBBRadioButton

-SBBRadioButton can be used when the user needs to select one of multiple option.
+SBBRadioButton can be used when the user needs to select one of multiple options.
 You can use it by passing Text and optionally Image as init parameters.
 Alternatively you can also pass your custom View(s) as content.
 By default, SBBRadioButton shows a separator line at its bottom since it will mostly be used inside SBBFormGroup.
 However you can also optionally hide the separator line.

 ```
     @State private var isOn = true  // typically you will want one boolean per SBBRadioButton